 WHAT WE DO

-The office of the Assessor has the following responsibilities to the Citizens of Hot Spring County:
+The office of the Assessor has the following responsibilities to the Citizens of Jackson County:

 - To locate all taxable property in the county and identify ownership.